 Step 1.
 Connect your flash drive to your PC.
 Press Win + R keys to launch the Run program.

 Step 2.
 Type "cmd" in the Open section and click on OK.

 Step 3.
 Type this command in the window: ATTRIB -H -R -S /S /D G:*.* (G here should be replaced with the drive letter of your flash drive).
 Once you have entered the above command, Windows will attempt to recover your files.
 You can look for them in your flash drive after the process is complete.

-"Restore previous versions" is a useful feature of Windows that allows you to recover your deleted files from flash drive without software (if the feature was enabled at the time of deletion).
+"Restore previous versions" is a useful feature of Windows that allows you to recover your deleted files from a flash drive without software (if the feature was enabled at the time of deletion).

 Step 1.
 First, you need to connect the flash drive to your computer, then navigate to the folder where your files were stored before deletion.

 Step 3.
 Choose the previous version you need, then click on the Restore button.